 Audit/Monitoring Regular inspection and verification of construction activities for degree of compliance to the Environmental Management Programme.

-Bund Enclosure under/around a storage facility to contain any spillage - the storage capacity of the bung must be 120% of the total capacity of the possible spillage amount plaster and associated equipment and materials.
+This section is covered in the Environmental Compliance Audit Report as required in terms of Appendix 7 and Regulation 34 of the Environmental Impact Assessment (EIA) Regulations, 2014.
+Enclosure under/around a storage facility to contain any spillage - the storage capacity of the bung must be 120% of the total capacity of the possible spillage amount plaster and associated equipment and materials.